 Allergen Labelling Changes in Australia

-The Australia New Zealand Food Standards Code was amended recently and has approved The Plain English Allergen Labelling (PEAL) regulations.
-The new requirements demands that allergen information is to be declared in a specific format and location on food labels, using simple, plain English terms in bold font.
+The Australia New Zealand Food Standards Code was recently amended to introduce the Plain English Allergen Labelling (PEAL) regulations.
+These rules require allergen information to appear in a specific format and location on labels, using bold, plain English terms.

 Many countries are making changes to their existing regulations regarding labeling of allergens.
 This is to ensure allergen labelling is more clear, transparent and consistent.